samsonasik/ExpressiveRedirectHandler/README.md

 Also, it disable to self, so you can't redirect to self.

-> if you define exclude_urls which one of them is your url, its your risk :).
+> if you define exclude_urls which one of them is your own current url, its your risk :).

 2. When you want to redirect to specific url based on header status code
 ------------------------------------------------------------------------